Palestinian death toll in Gaza tops 69,000, local health officials say as more bodies are exchanged

 Settlers descend on the Palestinian olive harvest, again

-Palestinian health officials said 11 people were injured in an attack by Israeli settlers in the West Bank, the latest as settler violence reaches new highs during this year's olive harvest.
+Palestinian health officials said 11 people were injured in an attack by Israeli settlers in the West Bank, including journalists, medics, international activists and farmers, as settler violence reaches new highs during this year's olive harvest.

-The U.N. humanitarian office has said that in October, it documented the highest monthly number of Israeli settler attacks on Palestinians and their property in the West Bank since the office began keeping track in 2006.
+The attack comes days after the U.N. humanitarian office said that there had been more Israeli settler attacks on Palestinians and their property in the West Bank in October than in any other month since the office began keeping track in 2006.
 There were over 260 attacks, or an average of eight incidents per day, the office reported.

-Palestinian paramedics said that journalists, volunteers and farmers were among those injured in the attack on the central town of Beita.

-The circumstances of the attack were not immediately clear and Israel’s military did not respond to a request for comment.

-A video of the aftermath circulating in Palestinian media shows a man holding a camera, blood trickling down his face and chest.
-It then showed the inside of a hospital, where a man in a journalist's vest marked “press” and others with bandages on their heads were lying on the beds.

-With settler violence surging in the territory, volunteers and activists have flocked to this year's olive harvest to help Palestinian farmers safely reach and return from their fields.
-The groups have repeatedly come under attack over the last few weeks.
+Activists and medics have flocked to this year’s olive harvest to help Palestinian farmers safely reach and return from their fields.
+The groups have repeatedly come under attack over the past few weeks.

+A video circulating in Palestinian media showed the inside of a West Bank hospital where the injured — bandaged and bloody — were brought from Saturday's attack on the town of Beita.

+Jonathan Pollak, a longtime solidarity activist, was part of the group attacked.
+He told the AP in an interview that he was picking olives when suddenly dozens of masked Israeli settlers, armed with clubs, descended, chasing them and lobbing rocks.

 Frankel reported from Jerusalem and Abou AlJoud from Beirut.